etwk/blog/content/lists/books.md

 - [ ] You Can Negotiate Anything: The World's Best Negotiator Tells You How To Get What You Want
 - [ ] How to Become a Rainmaker: The Rules for Getting and Keeping Customers and Clients
 - [ ] Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond
+- [ ] Influence, New and Expanded: The Psychology of Persuasion (Robert B Cialdini) #psychology #must
+- [ ] Kissinger the Negotiator: Lessons from Dealmaking at the Highest Level (James K Sebenius, R. Nicholas Burns, Robert H. Mnookin) #diplomacy #history #politics

 ### Robot
 - [ ] Imagination: A Manifesto #future